 Portland’s food scene is having kind of a moment right now.
-Actually, at this point it’s fair to call it a hot streak more than anything else.
-While some of the city’s well-established restaurants and bars that helped put Portland on the map are always worth writing about—Fore Street, Local 188, Duckfat, Eventide, Mikaye, and Central Provisions all come to mind—wave after wave of new shops and re-imagined concepts keep opening up.
+Actually, at this point, it’s fair to call it a hot streak more than anything else.
+While some of the best restaurants Portland Maine has are well-established restaurants and bars that helped put Portland on the map and are always worth writing about—Fore Street, Local 188, Duckfat, Eventide, Mikaye, and Central Provisions all come to mind—wave after wave of new shops and re-imagined concepts keep opening up.

-There really aren’t any bad options in Portland, these days.
-As much as we wish that it wasn’t true, you can only fit so many meals into a quick Maine getaway—both practically and in terms of inseam.
-So here’s our list for the 7 best restaurants in Portland Maine that you absolutely shouldn’t miss out on.
-In a city of across-the-board spectacular food, these stand out as the most memorable.
+There really aren’t any bad places to eat in Portland, these days.
+As much as we wish that it wasn’t true, you can only fit so many meals into a quick Portland Maine getaway—both practically and in terms of inseam.
+So here’s our list for the best restaurants in Portland Maine that you absolutely shouldn’t miss out on.
+In a city of across-the-board spectacular food, these stand out as the most memorable Portland Maine eats.

 Dana Street’s wood-fired altar of farm-to-table dining, Fore Street, has been plating up rustic, locally sourced dinners for more than 20 years.
 The same team has recently added a new restaurant to their portfolio—Scales.
 A paean to the long-gone, boisterous, and sawdust-filled oyster bars and fish houses of New York and New England, Scales crams an impressive commitment to quality and attention to detail into a busy and fast-paced dining room.